brianhigh/envh543/ex0618prob2d.md

 ## Introduction

-This document offers two 2-D Monte Carlo probabilistic solutions in R for the daily microbial exposure from drinking water consumption, swimming in surface water and shellfish consumption for [Example 6.18](images/ex0618.png) from pages 215-216 of:
+This document offers three 2-D Monte Carlo probabilistic solutions in R for the daily microbial exposure from drinking water consumption, swimming in surface water and shellfish consumption for [Example 6.18](images/ex0618.png) from pages 215-216 of: